Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 				- cleanup some conditions
 				- landscapewidebox 	- slight edit of focus animation
 									- is always fixed now
+				- added option to use use "dimmed play button" on focus
 				- changed focus zoom for widgets
 				- add focus animation for detail widgets (posterdetails,landscapedetails) (always)
 				- removed tag OVERLAY, tags are now at bottom below widget, not inside artowrk